K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 \$ cf push -b
 https://username:password@github.com/johndoe/my-buildpack.git
 ````
-Basically, the open cloud platform uses the master branch of the git repository of buildpacks.
+The open cloud platform uses the master branch of the git repository of buildpacks.
 To use another branch, you can request as shown below.
 ````
 \$ cf push -b